Skip to main content

 At a glance

-A cross-channel margin-reclaim card.
+A cross-platform margin-reclaim card.
 It estimates how much of your branded paid LinkedIn click volume is going to people who would have found you anyway through free organic search, where your brand already ranks at the top on Google.
 When a prospect already knows your company name and your brand term ranks number one organically, paying a premium LinkedIn CPC to reach that same person is, in large part, buying a click you would have got for free.
 The card joins LinkedIn brand-keyword and brand-audience click data to your organic search position from a connected Google Search Console or analytics source, and expresses the overlap as a percentage.
 A high reading is pure margin reclaim: trim the branded paid spend and let organic do the work it was already doing.

 Calculation